Play-Doh: Subsequent developments

 In 1964, Play-Doh was exported to Britain, France, and Italy.
 By 1965, Rainbow Crafts received a patent for Play-Doh.
 Also in 1965, the food company General Mills bought Rainbow Crafts for $3 million.
 In 1967, General Mills bought Kenner Products.
 In 1971, Rainbow Crafts and Kenner merged, and, in 1987, the Tonka Corporation bought the two.
 In the 1980s, its cardboard can (with a rust-prone metal bottom) was replaced with a more cost effective plastic container.
-In 1991, Hasbro became the owner of Play-Doh, putting the compound under its Playskool brand, and continues to manufacture the product today.
+In 1991, Hasbro acquired Tonka and became the owner of Play-Doh, putting the compound under its Playskool brand, and continues to manufacture the product today.
 In 1996, gold and silver were added to Play-Doh's palette to celebrate its 40th anniversary.

 More than two billion cans of Play-Doh were sold between 1955 and 2005, and, in 2005, Play-Doh was being sold in 75 countries at 95 million cans a year.
 In the United States, more than 6,000 stores carry Play-Doh.

 Play-Doh was inducted into the National Toy Hall of Fame at The Strong in Rochester, New York, in 1998.

 In 2003, the Toy Industry Association placed Play-Doh into its "Century of Toys List", a roll call of the 100 most memorable and most creative toys of the twentieth century.

 In late 2014, the company offered to replace the "Play-Doh Cake Mountain" playset's extruder tool, for free, after receiving complaints about the tool's "phallic shape".